-Closes a disk log properly.
+Closes a local or distributed disk log properly.
 An internally formatted log must be closed before the Erlang system is stopped.
 Otherwise, the log is regarded as unclosed and the automatic repair procedure is activated next time the log is opened.